mrcnski/signor.dev/_posts/2023-03-14-plan-your-day.md

 title: "Plan Your Day"
 date: 2023-03-14
 categories: self-improvement
-description:
+description: Keeping a daily todo-list is really quite sufficient for having a productive life.
+But recently I've added a *daily planner* to my routine to supplement my task list.
 ---

 For a number of years now I've been organizing my life with a daily todo list on my computer.
-This has worked really well for a long time, and has brought some very needed order to my life.
+This has worked quite well for a long time, and has brought some very needed order to my life.

 As an Emacs user, I have a list of daily tasks in org-mode which I can view and